 Within a couple of decades, 3D ultrasound will have totally supplanted the familiar 2D technology.
 That's the take of Stephen Smith, professor of biomedical engineering at Duke University (Durham, NC), who, with his colleague, Olaf von Ramm, pioneered the development of clinical 3D ultrasound scanners back in the 1980s.
 Since then, Smith and his research group have refined and adapted 3D ultrasound for a whole host of applications, and have market domination firmly in their sights.

 Like regular ultrasounds, 3D and 4D ultrasounds use sound waves to create an image of your baby in your womb.
-What's different is that 3D ultrasounds create a three-dimensional image of your baby, while 4D ultrasounds create a live video effect, like a movie - you can watch your baby smile or yawn.
+What's different is that 3D ultrasounds create

 A 3D scan is a still three-dimensional image of your baby developing in the womb, whilst a 4D scan is a 3D image in full motion.
 This motion differentiates between a 3D and a 4D scan.
-Your scan will consist of both 3D and 4D, you will be able to purchase the 3D images on a USB and the 4D on a DVD for you to treasure.

 A three-dimensional ultrasound, which uses high-frequency sound waves and special imaging software to provide incredibly clear images of your baby, can be done at any point in pregnancy in addition to or instead of a traditional, two-dimensional ultrasound.
 While 3D ultrasounds are becoming more common, there's really no medical benefit to having one for most women, so you may or may not be offered one as part of your routine prenatal care.
 If you'd like to have one anyway, check with your insurance to see if they'll cover it.The super-detailed images may be helpful if a potential problem is detected on a regular ultrasound.
 In these cases, being able to view the width, height, and depth of your baby and her internal organs can be helpful in making a diagnosis.